-We have a repurposed pallet coffee tables, and I’ve seen plenty of seats, TV tables and patios made from repurposing the wood.
+We have a repurposed pallet coffee tables, and I’ve seen plenty of seats, TV tables, and patios made from repurposing the wood.
 But they come into their own with a pallet BBQ island.

 The pallets make it easy to create the main structure of your island, and are arranged around corrugated tin for a strong skeleton.